sheilbronn/Manage-Gluon-MQTT/README.md

 * Run a simple speed test
 * Reboot the Freifunk node.

-IMPORTANT: This script would be benefit from quite some refactoring, the code is provided as is.
+IMPORTANT: This script would be benefit from some refactoring, the code is provided as is.
-(Yes, I know, large bash scripts get ugly and Lua is preferred.... ;) )
+(Yes, I know: Large bash scripts tend to get ugly and Lua would have been preferred.... ;) )

 ### More Details